Herm71/jc-eleventy/src/posts/journey-to-linux.md

 The University provides me with a new machine every 2-3 years, so when my next opportunity came around, I went a bit more compact with the [Lemur Pro](https://system76.com/laptops/lemp13/configure), my current machine.

 I love this little guy!
 While smaller than the Oryx, it has [NVMe](https://en.wikipedia.org/wiki/NVM_Express) solid-state drives (SSDs) and DDR5 RAM, this thing packs a punch!
 It's fast and quiet.

-My one quibble" with it is the battery.
+My one quibble with it is the battery.
 I'm on my second one.
 The reason is [battery bulge](https://www.youtube.com/watch?v=tZGvyjdry3U).
 And the reason, I suspect, for the battery bulge is that I keep my Lemur "docked" most of the time -- sitting on my desk, clam shell closed, connected to two external monitors and an external keyboard and mouse.
 The power supply is nearly always plugged in.
 Ok.
 Lesson learned.
 However, the beauty of open-source _hardware_ as well as software is that I was able to buy a replacement battery and fix it myself.

+{%image "./src/assets/images/workstation.jpg", "Current workstation", "Where the magic happens", "image-align-wide", "(min-width: 30em) 50vw, 100vw"%}

 If the University's replacement schedule holds true, I've still got a year or two left with the Lemur.
 But I'm already perusing System76's website for the next one.
 Considering the battery bulge issues with my laptop, I might opt for something compact like the [Meerkat](https://system76.com/desktops/meerkat/).
 Who knows?